 Frenzied Fighting

-Fraser was once again in the thick of things with his brigade.
-But the Americans did not seem to bend and in fact, began to launch savage counterattacks all along the front, led by General Benedict Arnold.
-British forces stood and then withdrew under the pressure of American volleys and bayonet charges.
-Fraser time and again rallied units and formed the line.
-Mounted, despite the sheets of lead humming everywhere, he waved his saber.
+Once again, Fraser found himself in the thick of things with his brigade.
+However, the Americans showed no signs of backing down and launched fierce counterattacks all along the front, led by General Benedict Arnold.
+The British forces held their ground and, under the relentless pressure of American volleys and bayonet charges, withdrew.
+Time and again, Fraser rallied units and formed the line.
+Mounted, and despite the sheets of lead whistling all around, he waved his saber.

 In the Crosshairs